Common Name: Indian Tamarind, Kilytree, Tamarind.

 – Root: For medicinal purposes.

-* More information: Medicinal properties in the listing above.
+* More information: Medicinal properties.

 – Trunk: designed for timber, prized for being resistant to termites.
 In Europe, a black dye was produced from the bark.